-Alstroemeria glaucescens (basionym), Collania glaucescens, Collania glauscencens, Wichuraea glaucescens
+Alstroemeria glaucescens, Collania glaucescens, Collania glauscencens, Wichuraea glaucescens

 Color: Orange or yellow

 Bloom Time: Late spring to autumn

 Bomarea glaucescens is a tropical tender perennial vine that grows up to 20 inches (50 cm) tall.
 The narrowly funnel-shaped flowers appear in rounded clusters at the tips of the stems from late spring to fall.
-They are bright red to orange in color, orange or yellow inside, with red or brown spots, followed by lobed, bright red fruit.
+They are bright red to orange with red or brown spots, orange or yellow inside, followed by lobed bright red fruit.

 USDA hardiness zone 11a to 11b: from 40 °F (+4.4 °C) to 50 °F (+10 °C).

 How to Grow and Care

 To see Bomarea at their best, they need a warm position with lots of sunlight (although it can be grown under artificial lights).
-They are quite tough, and the plants can survive milder areas if grown outside with roots that will survive to around 32 degrees Fahrenheit (0 degrees Celsius) if a thick layer of mulch is provided.
-Still, the plant may die back in prolonged cold periods but will recover by springtime when new growth emerges.
+However, they are quite tough, and the plants can survive in milder areas if grown outside with roots that will survive to around 32 degrees Fahrenheit (0 degrees Celsius) if a thick layer of mulch is provided.
+Still, the plant may die back in prolonged cold periods but will recover when new growth emerges by springtime.